 Cellulitis is a deep infection of the skin caused by bacteria.
-It usually affects the arms and legs.
-It can also develop around the eyes, mouth, and anus, or on the belly.
+It often affects the arms and legs.
+It can also develop around the eyes, mouth, and anus, or on the belly (abdomen).
 Normal skin can be affected by cellulitis.
-But it usually happens after some type of injury causes a skin break, including trauma or surgery.
+But it often happens after some type of injury causes a skin break, including trauma or surgery.
 Once the skin breaks, bacteria can enter and cause infection.

 What causes cellulitis?

-Cellulitis is usually caused when bacteria enter a wound or area where there is no skin.
+Cellulitis is often caused when bacteria enter a wound or area where there is no skin.
 The most common bacteria that cause cellulitis include:

 - Group A ß - hemolytic streptococcus (Strep)